 John's father bought a farm in Blawerburg, Somerset Co., New Jersey in 1865, but was making his home in Hopewell, NJ at the time of purchase.
 By 1876 he had then moved the family back to Hopewell.

 Johns siblings were: Hannah b.
-Nov 1847 & Mary #. b abt 1854 both in Drumtariff; William J. b.
+Nov 1847 & Mary E. b abt 1854 both in Drumtariff (but we have not found any records in the IGI); William J. b.
 Jun 1860; Ella Alena b.
 Jan 1861; James P. b.
 May, 1865; Katherine C. b.
 Jun, 1868 all in Hopewell area of New Jersey.
 It is plausible to think that there was another child born perhaps between Hannah 'n John H. as to the number of years between them.

 John was a Baptist missionary out of Omaha, Nebraska, USA.
 He was a member of the Missionaries of American Sunday School Union, as to a program for a Conference 'n School Union held in Sioux City, Iowa in Sept.
 9 - 13, 1911.
 He was also a circuit rider at one time, serving several small outlying churchs across the prairies of Iowas 'n Nebraska.
 John attended the Presbyterian Church in Hopewell, New Jersey while he was growing up.
 He planned his removal to Northwestern Illinois about 1875.
 Many families from Hopewell had made such a move ver the last 30 years to the small town area of Cordova, Rock Island Co., Illinois, USA.